caktus/guidebook/source/deploy-strategies.rst

     If the project already uses a deploy strategy and it's working okay Keep using it

-    If it's a small project (single server) with no unusual requirements Use Dokku (hosted wherever seems reliable and cost-effective)
+    If it's a small project (single server) with no unusual requirements, or no autoscaling is needed:

-    Else if autoscaling is not needed
-       Use Tequila (hosted wherever seems reliable and cost-effective)
+       If you need something that we know works reasonably well, use Margarita If you're willing to beta test a newer strategy, consider Tequila or even Dokku

     Else if AWS is an option
         If Elastic Beanstalk meets the project's needs